 TEA long-time board member Deborah Mosarski single-handedly organized this contest by creating specific rules to ensure all entrants were given the same guidelines, establishing an all-volunteer, independent panel of judges with art backgrounds, then collecting the artwork for the judges’ panel and tallying the judges’ votes.

 Why an art contest?

-TEA’s first art contest was created based on a request from the Research Team at Yale’s Center for Neuroscience and Regeneration Research (the group that is working toward new and effective treatments for EM).
+TEA’s first art contest was created in 2012 based on a request from the Research Team at Yale’s Center for Neuroscience and Regeneration Research (the group that is working toward new and effective treatments for EM).

-The Yale Research Team will be presenting its work at the annual meeting of the Society for Neuroscience this October and other future medical meetings.
+The Yale Research Team presented its work at the annual meeting of the Society for Neuroscience.
 Dr. Yang, a member of the team, explained that the group had a great desire to connect the attendees of the meeting to the actual pain suffered by those with EM.
-Therefore, the nature of the artwork requested for the contest was “depicting one’s expression of living with erythromelalgia”.
+Therefore, the nature of the artwork requested for the contest was “depicting one’s expression of living with erythromelalgia.”